koswald/VBScript/examples/Fixer.md

 ## Overview

-Fixer.hta can help to solve certain problems in 64-bit systems when the problems are related to bitness, allowing you to quickly toggle script bitness without resorting to regedit.exe.
+Fixer.hta can help to solve certain problems in 64-bit systems, allowing you to toggle script bitness without resorting to regedit.exe.

 ## Background